Four Weddings and a Funeral: Hulu anthology television miniseries

 It was reported in November 2017 that the streaming service Hulu was developing an eponymous anthology television series based upon the film, to be written and executive produced by Mindy Kaling and Matt Warburton, with Richard Curtis also serving as an executive producer.
-In October 2018, it was announced Jessica Williams, Nikesh Patel, Rebecca Rittenhouse, and John Reynolds had joined the cast.
+In October 2018, it was announced Jessica Williams, Nikesh Patel, Rebecca Rittenhouse and John Reynolds had joined the cast.
 The miniseries premiered on 31 July 2019.

 One Red Nose Day and a Wedding

-On 5 December 2018, it was announced that Richard Curtis had written One Red Nose Day and a Wedding, a 25th anniversary Comic Relief television reunion short film.
+On 5 December 2018, it was announced that Richard Curtis had written One Red Nose Day and a Wedding, a 25th-anniversary Comic Relief television reunion short film.
 The original film's director, Mike Newell, returned, along with the film's surviving cast, including Hugh Grant, Andie MacDowell, Kristin Scott Thomas, John Hannah, Rowan Atkinson, James Fleet, David Haig, Sophie Thompson, David Bower, Robin McCaffrey, Anna Chancellor, Rupert Vansittart, Simon Kunz, Sara Crowe and Timothy Walker.
 It was filmed on 13–14 December 2018 at St James' Church, Islington, London.
 It centered on the reunion of all the characters from the original film at the wedding of Charles and Carrie's daughter to Fiona's daughter.
-The involvement of additional cast members Lily James and Alicia Vikander was not announced until the day the film aired in the UK, because they played the young women getting married.
-The film aired in the US on their Red Nose Day on Thursday 23 May 2019.
+The involvement of additional cast members Lily James and Alicia Vikander, who played the young couple getting married, was not announced until the day the film aired in the UK.
+The film aired in the U.S. on their Red Nose Day on 23 May 2019.